dylnbk/chatty-v2/README.md

 **Convert your JSON key:**

 Place the JSON key in your root directory and name it `firestore-key.json`, run `python key-to-toml.py` and copy the content of `key.toml` into your `secrets.toml`.
-Delete your `firestore-key.json`, this ensures your Firebase key is secure.
+Delete your `key.toml` and `firestore-key.json`, this ensures your Firebase key is secure.

-**Replace the placeholders:**

-(`your-openai-api-key`, `your-google-api-key`, etc.) with your actual API keys.

 **Secure Your Secrets:**